Giving

 Centers of Excellence

-- Center for Law, Equity and Race (CLEAR) is home to the Civil Rights and Restorative Justice Project, which recently launched the Burnham-Nobles Archive as a new online resource.
-It is an unprecedented, publicly accessible digital collection of evidence covering 1,000 racial killings from 1930 to 1955 in the Jim Crow South.
+- Center for Law, Equity and Race (CLEAR) is home to the Civil Rights and Restorative Justice Project and its Burnham-Nobles Archive, an unprecedented, publicly accessible digital collection of evidence covering more than 1,000 racial killings from 1930 to 1955 in the Jim Crow South.

 - Center for Public Interest Advocacy and Collaboration is leading the Cradle-to-Prison Pipeline (C2P) Project, an interdisciplinary university-wide collaboration that aims to reduce the number of youth, particularly youth of color, who enter the criminal justice system through data mapping that serves as a tool for influencing legislation, advocacy, and community activism.